 Functions of proteins

-Proteins helps in growth and repair of the body.
-Most cells are made protein.
+- Proteins help in growth and repair of the body.
+Most cells are made of protein.

 Many components in our body are made of protein.
 These includes anzymes, haemoglobin, hormones, and fibrinogen.

 - Dissolve in water forming colloid a suspension.
 In this type of solution, sold particles remain separated in solution.

 - Protein are affected by high temperature when heated above a certain temperature, they become denatured.

 - Protein are amphoteric in nature.
 They can react with both acids and bases.

 Forms tendons and ligaments